About the Free Little Pantry.

 The outdoor cabinet by the Library’s front entrance is always accessible.
-The small pantry in the lobby is located across from the Small Meeting Room and is accessible during the Library’s operating hours.
-The pantries are stocked with non-perishable, unexpired food items.
+The pantry is stocked with non-perishable, unexpired food items.
 Library staff do not monitor who takes from or gives to our Little Free Pantry.
-Everyone is encouraged to “take what they need, and leave what they can.”
+Everyone is encouraged to “take what you need and give what you can.”

 In 2017, Andrew Welmers launched the Free Little Pantry as an Eagle Scout project at the Wood Dale Public Library, embodying the spirit of giving back to the community, and in 2022, Fenton High School students Jesse Krebascha and Jacob Meyerchick further strengthened this legacy by repairing and refreshing the pantry with donated paint from EarthPaint, ensuring it continues to serve as a vital resource for those in need.